oqaidik/cifar100_CNN/README.md

 python src/train.py --epochs 20 --batch-size 128 --lr 1e-3
 The script will:

-download CIFAR-100 (if needed)
+Download CIFAR-100 (if needed)

-create dataloaders
+Create dataloaders

-train for the required number of epochs
+Train for the required number of epochs

-save the best checkpoint in checkpoints/
+Save the best checkpoint in checkpoints/

-Evaluation (Notebook)
+📊 Evaluation (Notebook)
-notebooks/O2_evaluation.ipynb
+Notebook: notebooks/O2_evaluation.ipynb

-The notebook performs:
+It performs:

 Loading the trained checkpoint